Try 30 days of free premium.

 I started this season, and will continue on because I am now in it, but after this I am out.
 I'll let Ray, just as I did Tennison, continue on without me.

-BritMystery wrote 6 days ago: 1
+BritMystery wrote a year ago: 1

 Deedee, the last episode of the latest season of "McDonald & Dodds" - the one about the weddings... was so good.
 I know it was a bit far fetched, but I thoroughly enjoyed it.
 Great to see Jason Hughes again.